Introduction to MHRA Referencing Style (3rd edn)

 An example of footnotes and a bibliography is shown below:

-Author name, Title of Whole Work in italics (Place of publication: Publisher, year published), p. xx
+Author name, Title of Work (Place of publication: Publisher, year published), p. xx

 - For titles in English, capitalise the first word, all principle words and the first word following a colon

 - For titles in other languages, follow the capitalisation rules of the language in question.
 See the full version of the MHRA Style Guide for more detail

 - Article and chapter titles appear in single quotation marks as do titles of operas, songs, poems, stories, etc.

 - For place of publication use (City: Publisher, date).
 Use 2 letter abbreviations for American states (e.g. Cambridge, MA) only if a city of the same name exists elsewhere

 - Omit Ltd. and Co. from publisher details